cmcqueen/cobs-python/doc/source/intro.rst

 Unit Testing
 ------------

-Basic unit testing is in the :mod:`test` sub-module, e.g. :mod:`cobs.cobs.test`.
+Unit testing is in the :mod:`test` sub-module, e.g. :mod:`cobs.cobs.test`.
 To run it on Python >=2.5::

     python -m cobs.cobs.test